chetan-codes/Cotton-Disease-Prediction/README.md

 In this project we use transfer learning techniques ResNet50 with Sequential API.

 ## Dataset
-The dataset is sourced from Kaggle.......
+The dataset is sourced from Kaggle.